alanibrus/node-alarmdecoder/README.md

   "state": 1
 }
 ```
-4. 'keypadMessage' - Keypad message events / panel status bits.
+* 'keypadMessage' - Keypad message events / panel status bits.
 To be documented.

+And currently one method:
+* enterCode(code) - You can use this to arm/disarm your panel with the code specified

 ## Usage example
 ```javascript